+- 6.72.
 Due to the topography of the parish, flooding is an ongoing problem and remains a major concern amongst residents.
 There are regular occurrences of flooding recorded in and around Cranleigh dating from the 1800s up to the present day.
-Most recently significant flooding was experienced in December 2013, January 2016 and June 2016.
+Most recently significant flooding was experienced in December 2013, January 2016 and June 2016. - 6.73.
 Cranleigh is vulnerable to flooding from all sources; surface water, rivers, groundwater and sewage infrastructure as the network becomes quickly overwhelmed in times of heavy rainfall.
 Much of recent development has been located on Cranleigh's natural flood plain to the south of the High Street.
-The Cranleigh Design Statement 2008 stated that this area should be avoided.
+The Cranleigh Design Statement 2008 stated that this area should be avoided. - 6.74.
 New development in the Area includes Sustainable Urban Drainage Systems (SuDS) which are planned to mitigate the risk of flooding.
 These SuDS remain untested in times of heavy rainfall.
 The cumulative effect of development on surrounding residential areas and the efficacy of SuDS requires time to be assessed.
 It is critical that once completed the SuDS are verified by the Lead Local Flood Authority to ensure that neighbouring properties are protected from the risk of SuDS failure.
-The revised NPPF updated in July 2021 encourages the use of green infrastructure to reduce flood risk.

-The Neighbourhood Plan aims to ensure that, with its history of flooding and considering a predicted increase in severe rainfall events due to climate change, new homes in Cranleigh are built to be flood resilient and designed to minimise pollution from surface water run-off.
+The revised NPPF updated in July 2021 encourages the use of green infrastructure to reduce flood risk. - 6.75.
+The Neighbourhood Plan aims to ensure that, with its history of flooding and considering a predicted increase in severe rainfall events due to climate change, new homes in Cranleigh are built to be flood resilient and designed to minimise pollution from surface water run-off and sewer flooding.
 Any future development must take account of potential flood risks and displacement to other sites whilst incorporating Sustainable Drainage Systems (SUDS) to reduce the run-off of surface water to the required level as set by the current regulatory authority.

-It is the responsibility of a developer to make proper provision for surface water drainage to ground, water courses or surface water sewer.
-It must not be allowed to drain to the foul sewer, as this is the major contributor to sewer flooding.
+Limiting the opportunity for surface water entering the foul and combined sewer networks is of critical importance.

+- 6.76.
+It is the responsibility of the developer to make proper provision for drainage to make proper provision for surface water drainage to ground, watercourses or surface water sewer.
+It must not be allowed to drain to the foul sewer as this is the major contributor to sewer flooding. - 6.77.
+National Planning Practice Guidance (NPPG) states that a sequential approach should be used by local planning authorities in areas known to be at risk from forms of flooding other than from river and sea, which includes "Flooding from Sewers".
+When reviewing development and flood risk it is important to recognise that water and/or sewerage infrastructure may be required to be developed in flood risk areas.
+By their very nature water and sewage treatment works are located close or adjacent to rivers (to abstract water for treatment and supply or to discharge treated effluent).
+It is likely that these existing works will need to be upgraded or extended to provide the increase in treatment capacity required to service new development.
+Flood risk sustainability objectives should therefore accept that water and sewerage infrastructure development may be necessary in flood risk areas.
+Flood risk sustainability objectives should also make reference to 'sewer flooding' and an acceptance that flooding can occur away from the flood plain as a result of development where off site sewerage infrastructure and capacity is not in place ahead of development.

-6.6.1 FLOOD RISK AND DRAINAGE (POLICY CRAN14)
+FLOOD RISK AND DRAINAGE (POLICY CRAN14)